thedart76/aframe-gear-of-war-desktop/README.md

 ------------

-⚠️ The challenge was to create firing enemies and health damage for the player, because, at the time of this writing (October 2018) an entity cannot be both a target and a firing enemy at the same time.
+⚠️ The challenge was to create firing enemies and health damage for the player, because at the time of this writing (October 2018) an entity cannot be both a target and a firing enemy at the same time.

 ------------